justpy-org/justpy/docs/tutorial/handling_events.md

 # Handling Events
 In this part of the tutorial you will learn how to deal with user generated events such as a mouse click.
-JustPy deals with such events by binding a function to an event occurrence on the object.
+JustPy deals with such events by binding a function to an event.
+When the event occurs, the function is executed.
 Please run the following program and click on 'Not clicked yet':

 ```python
 import justpy as jp